Community In Mind

 At Drama In Mind CIC, we believe strong communities are key to the growth and wellbeing of children and young people.
 We recognise that every parent and carer’s role is unique, and that sometimes extra support is needed to help families thrive.

-This September 2025, we’re excited to launch our wider community outreach programmes to include Parents & Carers, adults and the elderly.
+We’re excited to launch our wider community outreach programmes to include adults, Parents & Carers.
 These programmes are designed to build stronger connections between home and community through inclusive, supportive, and engaging opportunities.
 We’ll also be offering specialist SENDCo support for families who need a professional ear to better understand and meet their child’s needs.

 Whether you’re looking to get involved or simply connect with others, we’re here to support you through: